 The best 5 wt fly reels are a freshwater angler’s best friends.
 Their size is right for all kinds of trout and most freshwater species.

-After evaluating dozens of fly fishing reels, today I’ll be reviewing the seven best 5 wt fly reels that are not only versatile when it comes to freshwater fishing but are also worth spending your money on.
-And Sage Spectrum C certainly tops the list of best 5 weight fly reels.
+After evaluating dozens of fly fishing reels in freshwater conditions, Sage Spectrum C certainly tops the list of best 5 weight fly reels.

 Disclosure: The Wading Kit is a reader-supported website and takes part in the Amazon Associates Program.
 We may earn a small commission if you shop through links on this page.
 At thewadingkit.com we test products and recommend them based on unbiased research.